AIGC – Conference Travel Support Application and Guidelines

 Eligible expenses covered by the award

 Conference Travel Support awards will be up to but no more than $500.
-Applicants must provide justification for the award by indicating which of the following areas are covered by other support, i.e. institutional support, organizational scholarships, fellowship benefits, etc. The student’s conference advisor or sponsor must provide a written statement of support indicating the student’s need for support.
+Applicants must provide justification for the award by indicating which of the following areas are covered by other support, i.e. institutional support, organizational scholarships, fellowship benefits, etc. The student’s conference adviser or sponsor must provide a written statement of support indicating the student’s need for support.

 - Only nights of a conference, not pre-conference, will be covered

 - In the event of multiple applicants for the same conference, AIGC may request that applicants share a suite-style room

 - Applicants must reside more than 75 miles from a conference location

 - AIGC will not retroactively (post-conference dates) reimburse these costs

 - Airfare, bus* or train* travel to conference including baggage fees